ils menswear and men's clothing part 2: 2023 until we all need stillsuits

 yeah, agreed. i only came around to sweats a few years ago, now i wear them most of the time in the colder months and actively resent when i have to put proper jeans on. i even bring an extra pair of sweats with me so if i have to run errands after teaching, i don’t have be uncomfortable.

-a tv star not a dirty computer man (the table is the table), Wednesday, 7 January 2026 20:21 (five days ago)
+a tv star not a dirty computer man (the table is the table), Wednesday, 7 January 2026 20:21 (one month ago)

 I received my overshirt, and I'm very happy with it.
 I'll probably wear it as a shirt rather than a jacket for the most part.
 Very lucky to nab one at a steep discount that is an actually nice, non-garish color combination.